amirsciammas/interview-mlops-engineer/README.md

     return {"data": 30}
 ```

-We have a single `predict` endpoint thath when requested always returns a dummy prediction.
-Lets run it, we could use the basic FastAPI application startup but lets improve it by using `uvicorn` as it is production ready.
+We have a single `predict` endpoint that when requested always returns a dummy prediction.
+Let's run it, we could use the basic FastAPI application startup but let's improve it by using `uvicorn` as it is production ready.

 ```bash
 # Install uvicorn and add it to the requirements